BTELNYY/btelnyy-core/README.md

 * Coming soon!

 ## Features:
-* Used like /kill without needing to worry about players killing others
 > `/rules` prints rules file from `./plugins/btelnyy/rules.txt`
 * Permission: `btelnyy.rules`
 * Used for printing server rules